Acumen Fellowship in Bangladesh

 What is the attendance policy?
 What if I need to miss a seminar?

-The program has a 100% attendance requirement, and all selected Fellows must attend all program meetings (seminars) and complete assignments between seminars or face possible removal from the program.
+The fellowship has a 100% attendance requirement, and all selected Fellows must attend all meetings (seminars) and complete assignments between seminars or face possible removal.
 We make exceptions for emergencies on a case-by-case basis.

-Is internet connectivity a requirement to participate in the program?
+Is internet connectivity a requirement to participate in the fellowship?

 Yes.
 The primary method of communication regarding logistics and other important information is email.
 Assignments between seminars will be provided via an online learning platform.
 Therefore, all Fellows must have regular and reliable internet access that allows the downloading and uploading of documents as well as audio and video files.